allenai/ai2thor/README.md

 ```

 ### Sim Object Interaction
-Check [here](https://docs.google.com/spreadsheets/d/1wx8vWgmFSi-4Gknkwl2fUMG8oRedu-tUklGSvU0oh4U/edit?usp=sharing) and open the **Object Interactions** sheet for an info table on what Sim Object types can be interacted with in which ways.
+Check [The Sim Object Info Table](https://docs.google.com/spreadsheets/d/1wx8vWgmFSi-4Gknkwl2fUMG8oRedu-tUklGSvU0oh4U/edit?usp=sharing) and open the **Object Interactions** sheet for an info table on what Sim Object types can be interacted with in which ways.

 #### Pickup Object